 Construction of the ECO Substation would result in permanent impacts to 85.9 acres and would include changes to the drainage patterns within the substation limits when compared to preconstruction flows.
 During site grading, natural rills, gullies, and swales would be filled in to make the site flat.
 Runoff would continue to flow from east to west in the vicinity of the substation until it reaches Carrizo Wash.
 A slight alteration of drainage patterns would occur immediately upslope and downslope of the ECO Substation.
 The project includes features such as above-grade concrete drainage swales, underground conveyance, and concrete catch basins to capture and redirect flow across the substation site to two retention/detention basins sized to meet federal, state, and County of San Diego stormwater quality requirements.
 The concrete or asphalt drainage swales would be approximately 12 inches deep and would generally collect stormwater along the tops and toes of slopes, as well as required benches in the slopes.
-Other swales may be located in the drive lanes.
+Other swales may be located in the drive lanes within the substation and may drain to concrete catch basins also located within the drive lanes.
 If below-grade conveyance pipes are used, they would be of adequate size for the flows anticipated and would then connect with the swales outside the substation and direct flow into two retention/detention basins.
 The retention/detention basins would promote infiltration and control discharge rates and volumes.
 As shown on Figure B-3, ECO Substation Permanent and Temporary Footprint, the retention/detention basins would be located west and northwest of the ECO Substation facility and would be approximately 1.2 and 1.9 acres, respectively.